lorensen/VTKExamples/src/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-8</b>.
 Potential problem with distance-based interpolation functions.</figcaption>
 </figure>

 **Tetrahedron.** **Figure 8-9** shows the parametric coordinate system and interpolation functions for a tetrahedron cell type.
-The tetrahedron is described using the three parametric coordinates (r,s,t).
+The tetrahedron is described using the three parametric coordinates $(r,s,t)$.

 <figure id="Figure 8-9">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-9.png?raw=true width="640" alt="Figure8-9">
   <figcaption style="color:blue"><b>Figure 8-9</b>.
 Parametric coordinate system and interpolation functions for a tetrahedron.</figcaption>
 </figure>

 **Voxel.** **Figure 8-10** shows the parametric coordinate system and interpolation functions for a voxel cell type.
-The voxel is described using the three parametric coordinates (r,s,t).
+The voxel is described using the three parametric coordinates $(r,s,t)$.
 Note that the voxel edges are constrained to lie parallel to the global coordinate axes.
 These are often referred to as tri-linear interpolation functions.

 <figure id="Figure 8-10">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-10.png?raw=true width="640" alt="Figure8-10">
   <figcaption style="color:blue"><b>Figure 8-10</b>.
 Parametric coordinate system and interpolation functions for a voxel.</figcaption>
 </figure>

 ** Hexahedron.** **Figure 8-11** shows the parametric coordinate system and interpolation functions for a hexahedron cell type.
-The hexahedron is described using the three parametric coordinates (r,s,t).
+The hexahedron is described using the three parametric coordinates $(r,s,t)$.

 <figure id="Figure 8-11">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-11.png?raw=true width="640" alt="Figure8-11">
   <figcaption style="color:blue"><b>Figure 8-11</b>.
 Parametric coordinate system and interpolation functions for a hexahedron.</figcaption>
 </figure>

 **Wedge.** **Figure 8-12** shows the parametric coordinate system and interpolation functions for a wedge cell type.
-The wedge is described using the three parametric coordinates (r,s,t).
+The wedge is described using the three parametric coordinates $(r,s,t)$.

 <figure id="Figure 8-12">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-12.png?raw=true width="640" alt="Figure8-12">
   <figcaption style="color:blue"><b>Figure 8-12</b>.
 Parametric coordinate system and interpolation functions for a wedge.</figcaption>
 </figure>

 **Pyramid.** **Figure 8-13** shows the parametric coordinate system and interpolation functions for a pyramid cell type.
-The pyramid is described using the three parametric coordinates (r,s,t).
+The pyramid is described using the three parametric coordinates $(r,s,t)$.

 <figure id="Figure 8-13">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-13.png?raw=true width="640" alt="Figure8-13">
   <figcaption style="color:blue"><b>Figure 8-13</b>.
 Parametric coordinate system and interpolation functions for a pyramid.</figcaption>
 </figure>

 **Pentagonal Prism.** **Figure 8-14** shows the parametric coordinate system and interpolation functions for a pentagonal prism cell type.
-The pentagonal prism is described using the three parametric coordinates (r,s,t).
+The pentagonal prism is described using the three parametric coordinates $(r,s,t)$.

 <figure id="Figure 8-14">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-14.png?raw=true width="640" alt="Figure8-14">
   <figcaption style="color:blue"><b>Figure 8-14</b> Parametric coordinate system and interpolation functions for a pentagonal prism.</figcaption>
 </figure>

 **Hexagonal Prism.** **Figure 8-15** shows the parametric coordinate system and interpolation functions for a hexagonal prism cell type.
-The hexagonal prism is described using the three parametric coordinates (r,s,t).
+The hexagonal prism is described using the three parametric coordinates $(r,s,t)$.

 <figure id="Figure 8-15">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-15.png?raw=true width="640" alt="Figure8-15">
   <figcaption style="color:blue"><b>Figure 8-15</b>.
 Parametric coordinate system and interpolation functions for a hexagonal prism.</figcaption>
 </figure>

 **Quadratic Edge.** **Figure 8-16** shows the parametric coordinate system and interpolation functions for a quadratic edge cell type.
-The quadratic edge is described using the single parametric coordinate r.
+The quadratic edge is described using the single parametric coordinate $r$.

 <figure id="Figure 8-16">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-16.png?raw=true width="640" alt="Figure8-16">
   <figcaption style="color:blue"><b>Figure 8-16</b>.
 Parametric coordinate system and interpolation functions for a quadratic edge.</figcaption>
 </figure>

 **Quadratic Triangle.** **Figure 8-17** shows the parametric coordinate system and interpolation functions for a quadratic triangle cell type.
-The quadratic triangle is described using the two parametric coordinates (r,s).
+The quadratic triangle is described using the two parametric coordinates $(r,s)$.

 <figure id="Figure 8-17">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-17.png?raw=true width="640" alt="Figure8-17">
   <figcaption style="color:blue"><b>Figure 8-17</b> Parametric coordinate system and interpolation functions for a quadratic triangle. </figcaption>
 </figure>

 **Quadratic Quadrilateral.** **Figure 8-18** shows the parametric coordinate system and interpolation functions for a quadratic quadrilateral cell type.
 The quadratic quadrilateral is described using the two parametric coordinates (r,s).
-Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the (ξ, η) coordinates defined in this range.
+Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the $(\epsilon, \eta) coordinates defined in this range.
 Also, the notation $\epsilon_i$ and $\eta_i$ is introduced.
 These are the parametric coordinates at the ith point.

 <figure id="Figure 8-18">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-18.png?raw=true width="640" alt="Figure8-18">
   <figcaption style="color:blue"><b>Figure 8-18</b>.
 Parametric coordinate system and interpolation functions for a quadratic quadrilateral.
 In VTK parametric coordinates (r,s) run between (0,1), hence the coordinate system shift into the (ξ, η)) parametric system ranging from (-1,1).
 Note that ξi and ηi refer to the parametric coordinates of the ith point.</figcaption>
 </figure>

 **Quadratic Tetrahedron.** **Figure 8-19** shows the parametric coordinate system and interpolation functions for a quadratic tetrahedron cell type.
-The quadratic tetrahedron is described using the three parametric coordinates (r,s,t).
+The quadratic tetrahedron is described using the three parametric coordinates $(r,s,t)$.

 <figure id="Figure 8-19">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-19.png?raw=true width="640" alt="Figure8-19">
   <figcaption style="color:blue"><b>Figure 8-19</b>.
 Parametric coordinate system and interpolation functions for a quadratic tetrahedron.
 In VTK parametric coordinates (r,s,t) run between (0,1), hence the coordinate system shift into the (ξ, η, ζ) parametric system ranging from (-1,1).</figcaption>
 </figure>

 **Quadratic Hexahedron.** **Figure 8-20** shows the parametric coordinate system and interpolation functions for a quadratic hexahedron cell type.
-The quadratic hexahedron is described using the three parametric coordinates (r,s,t).
+The quadratic hexahedron is described using the three parametric coordinates $(r,s,t)$.
 Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the $(\epsilon, \eta, \zeta)$ coordinates defined in this range.
 Also, the notation $\epsilon_i, \eta_i and \zeta_i$ is introduced.
-These are the parametric coordinates at the ith point.
+These are the parametric coordinates at the $i^{th}$ point.

 <figure id="Figure 8-20">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-20.png?raw=true width="640" alt="Figure8-20">
   <figcaption style="color:blue"><b>Figure 8-20</b>.
 Parametric coordinate system and interpolation functions for a quadratic hexahedron.
 In VTK parametric coordinates (r,s,t) run between (0,1), hence the coordinate system shift into the (ξ, η, ζ) parametric system ranging from (-1,1).
 Note that ξi, ηi and ζi refer to the parametric coordinates of the ith point.</figcaption>
 </figure>

 **Quadratic Wedge.** **Figure 8-21** shows the parametric coordinate system and interpolation functions for a quadratic wedge cell type.
-The quadratic wedge is described using the three parametric coordinate (r,s,t).
+The quadratic wedge is described using the three parametric coordinate $(r,s,t)$.

 <figure id="Figure 8-21">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-21.png?raw=true width="640" alt="Figure8-21">
   <figcaption style="color:blue"><b>Figure 8-21</b>.
 Parametric coordinate system and interpolation functions for a quadratic wedge.</figcaption>
 </figure>

 **Quadratic Pyramid.** **Figure 8-22** shows the parametric coordinate system and interpolation functions for a quadratic pyramid cell type.
-The quadratic pyramid is described using the three parametric coordinates (r,s,t).
+The quadratic pyramid is described using the three parametric coordinates $(r,s,t)$.
 Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the $(\epsilon, \eta, \zeta)$ coordinates system defined in this range.
-Also, the notation $\epsilon_i$, \eta_i$ and $\zeta_i$ is introduced, these are the parametric coordinate at the ith point.
-(The shape functions and derivatives were implemented thanks to the Center For Aerospace Structures http://www.colorado.edu/engineering/CAS.)
+Also, the notation $\epsilon_i$, \eta_i$ and $\zeta_i$ is introduced, these are the parametric coordinate at the $i^{th}$ point.
+(The shape functions and derivatives were implemented thanks to the _Center For Aerospace Structures_ http://www.colorado.edu/engineering/CAS.)

 <figure id="Figure 8-22">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-22.png?raw=true width="640" alt="Figure8-22">
   <figcaption style="color:blue"><b>Figure 8-22</b>.
 Parametric coordinate system and interpolation functions for a quadratic pyramid.
 In VTK parametric coordinates (r,s,t) run between (0,1), hence the coordinate system shift into the (ξ, η, ζ) parametric system ranging from (-1,1).
 Note that ξi, ηi and ζi refer to the parametric.</figcaption>
 </figure>

 ## 8.3 Cell Tessellation

   As briefly introduced in [Chapter 5 - Data Representation](/VTKBook/05Chapter5), nonlinear cells are often used in various numerical techniques such as the finite element method.
 While some visualizatinon systems support nonlinear cells directly, typically onlyquadratic and occasionally cubic formulations are supported (for example, VTK supports quadratic cells).
 This represents only a small subset of the formulations currently available in numerical packages, and ignores the unlimited potential cell formulations.
 To address this important problem, visualization systems may provide an adaptor framework (see **Figure 8-23**) that enables users to interface their own simulation system to the visualization system <em style="color:blue;background-color: white">\[Schroeder06\]</em>.
 Such a framework requires writing adaptor classes that are derived from visualization dataset and cell base classes (in the figure these are labeled GenericDataSet and GenericAdaptorCell).
 These adaptors act like translators, converting data and method invocations to and from the forms expected by the visualization system and the numerical system.
 Like any other data objects, such adaptor cells and datasets can be processed directly by visualization algorithms.
 However, processing such general data objects is a difficult problem, since most visualization algorithms described in the scientific literature to date adopt the fundamental assumptions that cell geometry is linear.
 Removing this assumption may require introducing significant complexity into the algorithm, or may even require a new algorithm.
 For example, the marching cubes isocontouring algorithm assumes that the cells are ortho-rectilinear hexahedra; without this assumption elaborate transformations to and from parametric and global coordinate systems are required, and even then in highly curved nonlinear cells, degenerate or self-intersection isocontours may be generated without extensive topological and geometric checks.
 Thus the adaptor framework typically includes methods for tessellating nonlinear cells into the familiar linear cells, which can then be readily processed by conventional visualization algorithms.
 In the following section, we briefly described a simple method for tessellating higher order, nonlinear cells to produce linear cells.